Uriyadi

-Vijay Kumar wrote the script when he moved to United States in early 2011, originally titled as Vidiyum Varai Vinmeengalaavom, however, the scripting process was delayed for more than a year, due to Kumar's decision of creating a storyboard to make production easier.
+Vijay Kumar wrote the script when he moved to the United States in early 2011, originally titled as Vidiyum Varai Vinmeengalaavom, however, the scripting process was delayed for more than a year, due to Kumar's decision of creating a storyboard to make production easier.
 After a brief work on scripting, casting and pre-production, the film began principal photography in July 2013 and ended that October.
 Most of the film's portions were shot in and around Chennai.
 It was followed by a lengthy post-production phase and censorship.
-Paul Livingstone, handled the cinematography for the film, while editing is done by Abhinav Sunder Nayak.
+Paul Livingstone, handled the cinematography for the film, while editing was by Abhinav Sunder Nayak.
 Besides acting and directing, Kumar also composed the film score and also worked as the sound engineer, the film features a soundtrack album composed by Masala Coffee, Anthony Daasan and Vishal Chandrashekhar.